sarcah/sarcah.github.io/readme.md

 This feature has been enabled to ensure the resources fetched are secure.

 ###Sitemap
-The website simply has all pages link to each other via the navigation bar.
 A sitemap for the website is presented below.

 ![sitemap](sitemap.png)